Liuike/Junqi-DRL/README.md

 pip install uv
 ```

+### 3. Find a folder you like and clone this repo and cd into the repo

 ## Step 2: Setting up Clang
 Before we can actually install the packages, open-spiel(the training environment) requires clang to actually work, and OSCAR uses something that isn't exactly clang, so we need the following setup.